İlhan Erşahin: In the United States

 Arriving in the United States in his late teens, he enrolled briefly at Berklee School of Music in Boston in 1986.
-But his urge to be actively involved in music outweighed the importance of a degree.
-By the early 1990s, Ersahin was living in the East Village, then still a hub of underground creativity.
-During his first ten years in the city, Ersahin studied with sax masters Joe Lovano and John Purcell, and honed his jazz skills playing at various clubs with musicians like legendary trumpeter Eddie Henderson, Larry Grenadier, Wallace Rooney, Kevin Hays, Ben Allison, Jeff Ballard, Cindy Blackman and many more.
+By the early 1990s, Erşahin was living in the East Village, then still a hub of underground creativity.
+During his first ten years in the city, Erşahin studied with sax masters Joe Lovano and John Purcell, and honed his jazz skills playing at various clubs with musicians like legendary trumpeter Eddie Henderson, Larry Grenadier, Wallace Rooney, Kevin Hays, Ben Allison, Jeff Ballard, Cindy Blackman and many more.

-Throughout the decade, Ersahin worked at the jazz club Sweet Basil, where he formed a band that played for Sunday brunch.
-Ersahin gained experience by leading both a trio and a quartet at Sweet Basil and began performing in international jazz festivals.
-In 2002, Ersahin opened the Club Nublu on Avenue C. Nublu is regarded as the last hold-out of the free-wheeling spirit that the Lower East Side was known for, pre-gentrification.
+Throughout the decade, Erşahin worked at the jazz club Sweet Basil, where he formed a band that played for Sunday brunch.
+Erşahin gained experience by leading both a trio and a quartet at Sweet Basil and began performing in international jazz festivals.
+In 2002, Erşahin opened the Club Nublu on Avenue C. Nublu is regarded as the last hold-out of the free-wheeling spirit that the Lower East Side was known for, pre-gentrification.
 More than simply a club, it has become known round the world as a workshop and breeding-ground for musicians interested in trans-cultural, uncharted and multi-disciplinary music.